icidasset/tokono.ma/site/essays/functional-programming-elixir--monads.md

----
+{
-title: "Functional Programming & Elixir – Pt.
-2, Monads"
+  "title": "Functional Programming & Elixir – Pt.
+2, Monads",
-category: "Code"
+  "category": "Code",
-published: false
+  "published": false
----
+}

 _**Note:** This article is still a work in progress, so feedback is welcome._